Khushi220703/Backend_Practice/Readme.md

-# 🛠 Node.js File System Scripts (SkillAcademy Challenge)
+# 🛠 Node.js File System Scripts

 This repository contains solutions to 10 real-world Node.js backend scripting challenges focused on the **file system**, using core modules like `fs`, `path`, and `os`.